inbalLevi/Project_Covid_19/README.md

 # project_covid_19

-Hello Fyber Devops Team!

-I really enjoyed doing this project, as it gave me the opportunity to get familiar with unknown fields like Flask and Jenkins.

-I will explain a little about my tasks.

 ## Part 1
 I started this part by getting the relevant information from a relevant API and exploring it.